aghie/disco2labels/README.md

 python NCRF/main.py --config resources/ncrfpp_confs/train.negra.pos-pointer.bilstm.config
 ```

-**NOTE**: To correctly train a model, please check the template at  `resources/ncrfpp_confs/train.negra.pos-pointer.bilstm.config` and verify whether you neeed to adapt the paths to the location of the data and resources in your computer.
+**NOTE**: To correctly train a model, please check the template at  `resources/ncrfpp_confs/train.negra.pos-pointer.bilstm.config` and verify whether you need to adapt the paths to the location of the data and resources in your computer.

-## BERT/DistillBERT
+## BERT/DistilBERT

 We adapted a script released initially by [huggingface🤗](https://huggingface.co/) to train BERT-based models for discontinuous constituent parsing as sequence labeling.